Assistant Provost, Office of Innovation/IDEA Center, Executive Director for Student Entrepreneurship and the ESTEEM Graduate Program, Faculty

-Prior to arriving at Notre Dame, David helped launch and then lead Better World Books (as President and CEO from inception to July, 2011), a global bookstore that harnesses the power of capitalism to bring literacy and opportunity to people around the world.
+Prior to Notre Dame, David helped launch and then lead Better World Books (as President and CEO from inception to July, 2011), a global bookstore that harnesses the power of capitalism to bring literacy and opportunity to people around the world.
 An award-winning social entrepreneurship venture, Better World Books benefits thousands of charities and libraries here in the United States and around the world.

 Better World Books is representative of a new kind of organization whose fundamental business model is designed (and ultimately scaled) to drive meaningful social and environmental impact; to promote the common good.
 To this end, Better World Books has:

-- Contributed over $25M to non-profit partners who work in literacy and education, including libraries.
+- Contributed over $34M to non-profit partners who work in literacy and education, including libraries.

-- Donated approximately 24M books to non-profit partners
+- Donated approximately 35M books to non-profit partners

 - Received numerous awards for its environmental impact; notable distinction from the United States Environmental Protection Agency (EPA) including winning the WasteWise Small Business Partner of the Year Award in 2011.

 David received his undergraduate degree (B.A. with high honors; Economics) from the University of Notre Dame and his graduate degree (MBA) from the Amos Tuck School at Dartmouth College.
-David is a founding member of enFocus (South Bend, IN), serves on multiple Boards and Advisory Councils and is a member of the Leadership Atlanta Class of 2012.
+David is a co-founder and founding member of enFocus (South Bend, IN), serves on multiple Boards and Advisory Councils and is a member of the Leadership Atlanta Class of 2012.
 He was also a Southeastern Regional Finalist for the Ernst and Young Entrepreneur of the Year Award in 2011.
-David has been married to Mary Elizabeth Barrett Murphy (also a graduate of the University of Notre Dame) for 35 years and they have three grown children and three grandchildren.
+David has been married to Mary Elizabeth Barrett Murphy (also a graduate of the University of Notre Dame) for 40 years and they have three grown children and six grandchildren.